AusClimateService/bias-correction-data-release/README.md

 - The NARCliM2.0 project
   ([data collection](https://dx.doi.org/10.25914/resv-vj43), [paper](https://dx.doi.org/10.5194/gmd-2024-87))

+(See Appendix below for which CMIP6 global climate models each institution downscaled.)

 The Australian Climate Service (ACS) has been pre-processing (to a common 5km grid) and then bias correcting some of these data for projects including the National Climate Risk Assessment (NCRA) and National Hydrological Projections (NHP).